Australian Consulate-General

 For Canadian citizens, please also consult the Canadian travel advice for New Caledonia, register your details on the Canadian consular registrar and follow the Canadian recommendations on tropical cyclones.

-This summer, be cyclone aware and ready!
+Be cyclone aware and ready!